shivanshmudgal/AI-powered-website-bug-reporter/readme.md

 This project was built using a vibe-coding approach with **Claude AI (claude.ai)**:
 - Claude wrote the entire Python backend and Streamlit UI
-- Claude AI API (claude-haiku) is used inside the app to generate the quality report
+- Claude AI API is used inside the app to generate the quality report
 - Prompts were refined through conversation with Claude to improve output quality

 ## How to run locally